pgRouting/website/index.rst

 	* New workshop: http://workshop.pgrouting.org

 	Thanks to everyone who makes the new release possible!
-	If you want to contribute to the project financially, any `sponsorship or donation <donation>`_ is of great help.
+	If you want to contribute to the project financially, any :doc:`sponsorship or donation <donate>` is of great help.

 Core Features